nuejs/www/docs2/tutorials/build-a-simple-spa.md

 </html>
 ```

-Nue generates a basic HTML skeleton, sets up hot-reloading, and inserts a placeholder element our reactive single-page app, called simply the "app".
+Nue generates a basic HTML skeleton, sets up hot-reloading, and inserts a placeholder element in our reactive single-page app, called simply the "app".

 ## Create a skeleton app
-Next we create something visible to work on by adding a file called `app.nue` with the following code:
+Next, we create something visible to work on by adding a file called `app.nue` with the following code:

 ```
 <main @name="app">